EVNex review

 Finn Peacock has been a Chartered Electrical Engineer since 1998, and is ex-CSIRO

 Evnex EV chargers are designed and made in NZ.
-On paper their chargers look excellent value.
-I’ve yet to see one in the flesh, though.
+On paper their chargers look excellent value, and the warranty is generous compared to other manufacturers.
+I’ve yet to see one in the flesh though, and bear in mind these devices don't have full OCPP support.

 EVNex EV Chargers: Pros & Cons